-Lee County Board Of County Commissioners Agenda Item Summary

-DATE CRITICAL Blue Sheet No. 20020249

-1. REQUESTED MOTION:

-ACTION REQUESTED: Conduct first public hearing on proposed amendments to the Land Development Code (LDC) pertaining to excavation regulations and authorize publication of amendments.
-After hearing, direct ordinance to second public hearing on April 9, 2002 at 5:05 p.m.
+Lee County Board Of County Commissioners DATE CRITICAL Agenda Item Summary Blue Sheet No. 20020300 1.
+REQUESTED MOTION: ACTION REQUESTED: Conduct second public hearing on proposed amendments to the Land Development Code (LDC) pertaining to excavation regulations and authorize publication of amendments.
 WHY ACTION IS NECESSARY: Two public hearings are required under Florida Law to adopt amendments to the LDC.
 WHAT ACTION ACCOMPLISHES: Allows for discussion and public input on proposed amendments.

-PARTMENTAL CATEGORY: MMISSION DISTRICT #: 04 Community Dev 3.
-MEETING DATE 3-26-2002

-4. AGENDA: 5.
-REQUIREMENT/PURPOSE: (Specify) 6.
-REQUESTOR OF INFORMATION:

-CONSENT STATUTE A. COMMISSIONER

-ADMINISTRATIVE X ORDINANCE LDC B. DEPARTMENT County Attorney

-APPEALS ADMIN.
-CODE C. DIVISION Land Use

-X PUBLIC OTHER BY: John J diedous

-WALK ON ma, Asst.
-County Atty

-TIME REQUIRED: 5 Mins.

-7 DACKCDOUND.

-7. BACKGROUND:

-In 2000, changes were made to LDC Chapter 10 with respect to excavation and mining activities.
+2. DEPARTMENTAL CATEGORY: 5:05 #/ 04-09-02 COMMISSION DISTRICT #: 6.
+REQUESTOR OF INFORMATION: 5.
+REQUIREMENT/PURPOSE: 4.
+AGENDA: (Specify) STATUTE CONSENT A. COMMISSIONER County Attorney ADMINISTRATIVE X ORDINANCE LDC B. DEPARTMENT Land Use ADMIN.
+CODE C. DIVISION APPEALS BY: \ \mathbf{X} PUBLIC OTHER John J. Fredyma, Asst.
+County Atty WALK ON TIME REQUIRED: 5 Mins.
+7. BACKGROUND: In 2000, changes were made to LDC Chapter 10 with respect to excavation and mining activities.
 In particular, regulations were adopted to regulate the removal of surplus material from development sites where the amount of material being excavated was in excess of the amount otherwise required to be excavated to meet water management requirements.
 The proposed amendments further refine earlier changes to Chapter 10 by creating an administrative approval process based on the quantity and destination of material to be excavated and removed from the site.
 Any project where blasting is proposed must go to a public hearing for approval.
 The Land Development Code Advisory Committee (LDCAC) approved the proposed amendments, as modified, on January 11, 2002.
 The Local Planning Agency (LPA) reviewed the proposed amendments on February 25, 2002 and found them consistent with the Lee Plan Policies cited in the proposed ordinance.
-The Executive Regulatory Oversight Committee (EROC) is due to review the proposed amendments on March 13, 2002, and their comments will be available at the first public hearing.

-Attachments: FAIS Form

-Ordinance (labeled "Draft 2" in the footer)
+Copies of the proposed amendments, along with a regulation evaluation worksheet were sent to the Executive Regulatory Oversight Committee (EROC) for their scheduled meeting on March 13, 2002.
+Attachments: FAIS Form Ordinance (labeled "Draft 2" in the footer) 8.
+MANAGEMENT RECOMMENDATIONS: 9.
+RECOMMENDED APPROVAL: C E B D A Budget Services County Manager Human Other County Department Purchasing Attorney Resources Director or Contracts GCnd eth N/A N/A N/A N/A 10.
+COMMISSION ACTION: 30m APPROVED TO CO.
+ADMIN.
+COUNTY ADMIN.
+3/37/02 1:3014 DENIED FORWARDED TO: DEFERRED

-DEFERRED OTHER
+OTHER